shannywu/linggle-nui/README.md

 Natural Language Processing Lab.
 Term Project
+Natural User Interface for Linggle
 =============================================
 Linggle provides language usage and frequency information for a large number of cases in context, which has long been recognized as crucial to language learning.
 However, Linggle commands are not that easily to come out from users’ mind without a brief user guide or some examples.
 Thus, we have an idea of creating a natural user interface for Linggle.